-Due to the ongoing COVID-19 situation, the 2022 edition of this training course will be offered ONLINE on a part-time basis on the 10th-11th of January from 9.30 am to 2.00 pm Central European Time (CET).
+The 2023 edition of this training course will be offered ONLINE on a part-time basis on the-6th-7th and 10th of February.
+To this end, programme includes a series of sessions based on 3 modules from 10.00 am to 2.30 pm Central European Time (CET).

 Fees are subject to VAT (applied at the current Italian rate of 22%).
 Under current EU fiscal regulations, VAT will not however applied to companies, Institutions or Universities providing a valid tax registration number.

 The number of participants is limited to 8.
 Places will be allocated on a first come, first serve basis.
 The course will be officially confirmed, when at least 5 individuals are enrolled.

 Course fees cover: teaching materials (handouts, Stata do files, program templates and datasets to use during the course), a temporary course licence of Stata valid for 30 days from the beginning of the course.

 Individuals interested in attending the training course, must return their completed registration forms to TStat by the 26th January 2023.